 During the 2016 parade, the steps at 600 California were blocked off, but the 601 steps were popular.
 The top two or three rows should have a great view.

-Staying in the city on February 11, 2017?
-A number of major hotels are right on the parade route.
+Staying in the city during Chinese New Year?
+A couple of major hotels are right on the parade route.
 But only some rooms look down on the parade.

 Check out the Saint Francis Hotel on TripAdvisor.com.

 The Hilton is near the end of the parade route, right across from Portsmouth Square.
 The hotel entrance faces Kearny Street where the parade passes, but this year they are not setting up the bleacher seating in front.
 The rooms don't face the parade area, but you would staying right in the heart of it.

 Check out the Hilton Hotel on TripAdvisor.com.

 A number of popular hotels are close to the parade route, right near Union Square, if you want to stay nearby.

 For tips on where to park for the parade, see parade parking.